villekf/OMEGA/README.md

 Submodules are not supported.

-Raw list-mode data with non-GATE data is still experimental.
+Raw list-mode data with non-GATE data is still experimental (i.e. the data needs to be formatted in the same way as done in OMEGA).

-Multi-device reconstruction only supports OSEM and MLEM.
+Multi-device/GPU reconstruction only supports OSEM and MLEM.

 Implementation 4 (OpenMP CPU) supports only one prior at a time and only a select number of algorithms.